Azure/fta-internalbusinessapps/appmodernization/app-service/articles/app-service-with-arm-template.md

-# ContosoExpensesARM
+# Deploy ContosoExpenses using ARM template
-The purpose of this template is to deploy the complete Contoso Expenses aplication to Azure.
+The purpose of this template is to deploy the complete Contoso Expenses aplication to Azure App Services.
 The following resources will be deployed.
 * 2 Web Applications (Web and API)
 * 1 Function App
 * 2 Storage Accounts
 * 1 SQL Database
 * 1 SendGrid Email

+> NOTE: You can find the detailed architecture design [here](https://github.com/Azure/fta-internalbusinessapps/blob/master/appmodernization/app-service/articles/media/app-service/appmod-pic-poc-visio.png).

 This template uses GitHub integration to deploy to the Azure WebApps and Azure Function.
 It will also restore the database using a _.bacpac_ file.